 When You Meet Someone Special

 Marriage is not the only occasion that calls for a change in your estate plan.
 Two people can love one another and never have to go through the process of getting married.
-If you chose to be in a common law marriage or remain within a simple domestic partnership,you must specifically note how you wish to split your assets upon death.
-Your partner will have no inherent right to any of your property, depending on where you live.
+If you do not get legally married, you must specifically note how you wish to split your assets upon death.
+Your partner will generally have no inherent right to any of your property in California.

 When Moving to a New State